1emvr/HacktheBox/Retired/Bankrobber/00 - Bankrobber.md

 ?>
 ```

 It's pretty obvious that the problem is with the $_SERVER check in `backdoorchecker.php`, where it looks for a localhost ip address.
+I honestly have no idea how this could be done.